Christians and Politics: How to be 'Light' in our Government

 Could it be that:

-• a very significant part of the problem is that Christians are no longer being salt and light in the world?
+• a very significant part of the problem is that Christians are no longer being salt and light in the world, we are no longer salty therefore we no longer preserve?

 • the way Christians live is not that different from non-Christians?